 If a student in 2A or later WDs a course while in an overloaded term, it still counts as one of their two opportunities.

-C.3.
+D.3.
 How do I add a seventh course?

 You have to file a petition (See L below) for a seventh course.
 Seventh course petitions aren't considered unless you have a strong average (~90%) and you have successfully completed a term with six courses.

-D. Course registration
+E. Course registration

-D.1.
+E.1.
 What are the differences between Waterloo course selection (previously "pre-enrollment") and open registration?

 - Course selection occurs approximately 3.5 months before the start of the term and lasts approximately one week.
 Course selection is very important and allows us to plan and schedule course sections.
 We try to guarantee you a course if you select it during this period.